 Wildland Firefighter Foundation’s main focus is to help families of firefighters killed in the line of duty and to assist injured firefighters and their families.
 We honor and acknowledge past, present, and future members of the wildland firefighting community, and partner with private and interagency organizations to bring recognition to wildland firefighters.

-The Wildland Firefighter Foundation is the original organization to provide help to the families of those wildland firefighters who have lost their lives or are injured in the line of duty.
+The Wildland Firefighter Foundation provides help to the families of wildland firefighters who have lost their lives or are injured in the line of duty.

 The Foundation came together as a group of volunteers in 1994, shortly after the Storm King tragedy.
 With dedication and lots of volunteer work, plans were developed for a national monument to honor firefighters, a dream that was realized in May 2000.
 The Wildland Firefighter Foundation was officially formed in the spring of 1999.
 Our board members realized that there was a great need to have emergency support services for the families of fallen firefighters.